 All County Department Heads shall notify the Human Resources Department as vacancies occur and request assistance in the recruitment process.
-Department Heads shall coordinate with the Human Resources Department for vacancy postings within all County Departments, the Employment Security Commission, the news media, newspapers, and internet sources.
+Department Heads shall coordinate with the Human Resources Department for vacancy postings within all County Departments, the news media, newspapers, and internet sources.